SamuelMastrelli/neural-astar/README.md

 ## Overview
-- This branch presents minimal working examples for training Neural A* to (1) solve shortest path problems and (2) perform planning directly on [WarCraft map images](https://edmond.mpdl.mpg.de/dataset.xhtml?persistentId=doi:10.17617/3.YJCQ5S).
+- This branch presents minimal working examples for training Neural A* to (1) solve shortest path problems (2) perform planning directly on [WarCraft map images](https://edmond.mpdl.mpg.de/dataset.xhtml?persistentId=doi:10.17617/3.YJCQ5S) and on resized areas mapped by robot provided by [Gibson-Env-Utilities](https://github.com/micheleantonazzi/gibson-env-utilities).
 - For reproducing experiments in our ICML'21 paper, please refer to [icml2021](https://github.com/omron-sinicx/neural-astar/tree/icml2021) branch.
 - For creating datasets used in our experiments, please visit [planning datasets](https://github.com/omron-sinicx/planning-datasets) repository.